alonpresman/AlonPresman/Writeups/THM/opacity.md

 ssh sysadmin@10.10.87.30
 ```

-enter the password and we are in.
+Enter the password and we are in.

-grab local.txt flag.
+Grab local.txt flag.

 ![image](https://cdn-images-1.medium.com/max/1000/1*0vNNZS4TzOanPZkEHrOdQA.png)